-Work order management software is a specific kind of enterprise software product that helps to create and manage work orders, usually, work orders for maintenance.
-The category of work order management software is often folded into another category called Computerized Maintenance Management Software or CMMS.
-However, the work order management software component focuses on systems that support preventative maintenance, as well as asset maintenance and management processes.
+Work order management software is a specific kind of enterprise software product that helps to create and manage service requests and, yes, work orders.
+Usually, these work orders are for various types of maintenance tasks.
+The category of work order management software is often folded into another category called Computerized Maintenance Management Software, or CMMS.
+However, the work order management software component focuses on systems that support preventive maintenance, as well as asset maintenance and management processes.

 All of the different vendor options for work order management software have various major features in common.

 Yet another major feature of these work order management software systems is reporting features.
-Different vendor options offer their own different types of proprietary reporting to show enterprise managers more about what’s been done on assets, what needs to be done, and how to schedule the best preventative maintenance for systems.
+Different vendor options offer their own unique types of proprietary reporting to show enterprise managers more about what’s been done on assets, what needs to be done and how to schedule the best preventive maintenance for systems.
 These tools may vary depending on the client’s needs, for example, by industry.

 Benefits of Work Order Management Software